slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 <hr class="full-line">
 <section class="full-section">
-<h1 id="platform-ui">Platform UI Reference</h1>
+<h1 id="workflow-apps">Workflow App Reference</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 <span class="description">
-This is the interface for handling requests from [UI Hooks](https://developers.asana.com/docs/ui-hooks).
+This is the interface for handling requests for [Workflow Apps](https://developers.asana.com/docs/workflow-apps).
 This reference is generated from an [OpenAPI spec] (https://raw.githubusercontent.com/Asana/developer-docs/master/defs/ui_hooks_oas.yaml).
 </span>

 Base URLs: